-As an endorsed Provider, BPFP players are eligible to be insured under Football Federation Australia’s National Insurance Programme.
+On top of regular training sessions and matches, Jay and other coaches are often called on to run outreach sessions and present information about the BPFP to schools, football clubs and businesses.
+As an endorsed provider, BPFP players are eligible to be insured under Football Federation Australia’s National Insurance Programme.

-The team competes on a yearly basis at the National Paralympic 7-A-Side Football Championships against opposition states.
+The team competes at the National Paralympic 7-A-Side Football Championships against opposition states.
 Five members from the 2015 squad – Jarrod Larkins-Law, Angus MacGregor, Robbie Christie, Jamie Paulsen and Jared Eiby – have appeared for the Pararoos, the Australian national team.

 Representing Queensland in the State Paralympic Football Team puts players in the frame for a call-up to the Pararoos, who compete in the Cerebral Palsy Football World Championships as a Paralympic Games qualifier.

 Images: Brisbane Paralympic Football Program